 - A. All voice, data, fiber, and video outlets shall be installed in the locations that are conspicuously marked in the building floor plans.
-If there is a question as to the location of any outlet it shall be brought to the attention of the University prior to installation. - B. Prior to installing any cabling, drawings indicating all jack numbering shall be submitted by contractor for approval. - C. All outlets supporting voice and data communications requirements shall be wired with three (3) (SYSTIMAX[®] XX91) 4 pair UTP copper cables as specified in Part 2.02 of this section.
+If there is a question as to the location of any outlet it shall be brought to the attention of the University prior to installation. - B. Prior to installing any cabling, drawings indicating all jack numbering shall be submitted by contractor for approval. - C. All outlets supporting voice and data communications requirements shall be wired with two (2) (SYSTIMAX® XX91) 4 pair UTP copper cables as specified in Part 2.02 of this section. - D. Data jack for wireless access: All wireless access points will be located above an accessible ceiling in areas designated by the University.
+(See 3.01F, Minimum Station Requirements) If areas designated for wireless access do not have accessible ceilings, jack location is at the discretion of the University. - E. Fiber jack: The station fiber pairs for singlemode and multimode fiber will be terminated at the outlet in individual outlet boxes separate from other cabling, and in fiber termination shelves mounted at the top of the equipment racks.
+Where possible, copper and fiber will not share a wall outlet. - F. The terminations in the BDF and TR's of all UTP riser copper cable shall be on rack mounted 110 termination field.

-- D. Data jack for wireless access: All wireless access points will be located above an accessible ceiling in areas designated by the University.
-(See 3.01F, Minimum Station Requirements) If areas designated for wireless access do not have accessible ceilings, jack location is at the discretion of the University. - E. Fiber jack: The station fiber pairs (single mode) will be terminated at the outlet and in fiber termination shelves mounted at the top of the equipment racks. - F. The terminations in the BDF and all TR's of all UTP riser copper cable shall be on 110 termination fields. - G. The terminations for all UTP station copper cable in the BDF and TR rooms shall be on patch panels. - H. All wiring supporting voice and data communications shall conform to IEEE 802.3 100BASE-T, and 100 Base-t and 1000 Base-t wiring standards. - I. All wiring shall meet Category 6A standards.
+- G. The terminations in the BDF and TR's of all UTP station copper cable shall be on patch panels. - H. All wiring supporting voice and data communications shall conform to IEEE 802.3 100Base-T, and 100 Base-T, 1000 BaseT and 10GBaseT wiring standards. - I. All wiring shall meet Category 6A standards.